Interpretable Recognition of Cognitive Distortions in Natural Language Texts

 \subsection{Models with Data Provided}

-The first and currently only publicly available dataset with multiple distortion labels based on real-world therapist-client interactions \cite{shreevastava-foltz-2021-dataset} suitable for the multi-class recognition task was obtained from a study using SVM and embeddings derived from the BERT model \cite{shreevastava-foltz-2021-detecting}, reporting $F1$=0.79 for the binary detection task and $F1$=0.3 for the multi-class recognition task.
-Subsequent work included creating a synthetic dataset with labels indicating the presence or absence of distortion \cite{halil_2023} and presented automatic detection of cognitive distortions using the RoBERTa model \cite{babacan2023creating} with $F1$=0.95 on the binary task.
-Further work by the same authors provided a combined dataset consisting of the two previous datasets and labeled to account for multiple distortions \cite{halil_2024} using the RoBERTa model \cite{article_1469178}, reporting $F1$=0.77 in the multi-class recognition task.
-All of these models, based solely on embeddings and deep learning, are inherently uninterpretable.
+The first publicly available dataset with multiple cognitive distortion labels derived from real therapist--client interactions was introduced by \citet{shreevastava-foltz-2021-dataset}.
+Using SVMs with BERT-based embeddings, \citet{shreevastava-foltz-2021-detecting} reported $F1=0.79$ for binary detection and $F1=0.30$ for multi-class recognition.
+Subsequent work introduced a synthetic dataset for binary distortion detection \citep{halil_2023} and applied RoBERTa-based models, achieving $F1=0.95$ on the binary task \citep{babacan2023creating}.
+A later study combined both datasets and extended labeling to multiple distortions \citep{halil_2024}, reporting macro $F1=0.32$ for non-synthetic dataset and $F1=0.76$ for semi-synthetic using RoBERTa \citep{article_1469178}.
+All these models are based on dense embeddings and lack interpretability.

-The only study that applied an interpretable approach using publicly available datasets was a study on the diagnosis of cognitive distortions in public, group, and personal text communications \cite{Arinicheva2025}, which used an existing interpretable model for the English language \cite{Bollen2021} and applied an original pattern inference mechanism taking into account the heterarchical relationships between patterns, previously proposed as the "priority on order" principle \cite{Raheman2022}, which achieved $F1$=0.78 in binary detection and $F1$=0.21 in multi-class recognition.
-This principle means that higher-order N-grams (larger N) take precedence over lower-order N-grams (smaller N) that they contain in the heterarchical graph of N-grams representing the model.
-For example, if the tetra-gram ["not", "a", "bad", "thing"] is identified, then the bigram ["bad", "thing"] and the unigram ["bad"] are ignored.
+The only study applying an interpretable approach to publicly available datasets is \citet{Arinicheva2025}.
+The authors employed an interpretable N-gram-based model originally proposed in \citet{Bollen2021} and introduced a pattern inference mechanism based on heterarchical relationships between N-grams, referred to as the \emph{priority on order} principle \citep{Raheman2022}.
+This approach achieved $F1=0.78$ for binary detection and $F1=0.21$ for multi-class recognition.
+According to this principle, higher-order N-grams take precedence over the lower-order N-grams they contain.
+For example, if the tetragram ["not", "a", "bad", "thing"] is matched, the contained bigram ["bad", "thing"] and unigram ["bad"] are ignored.

-It is worth noting that none of the above studies had publicly available open source code, with the exception of the recognition code mentioned in the earlier work \citet{Raheman2022}.
-However, the approach to learning such interpretable models used in our further study can be found in the earlier work \citet{Kolonin2022_2}, which is referenced by \citet{Raheman2022}.
+With the exception of the recognition code reported in \citet{Raheman2022}, none of the above studies released open-source implementations.
+The learning procedure for interpretable models applied in that work is described in \citet{Kolonin2022_2}, which is also referenced by \citet{Raheman2022}.